tespin/3d-image-tsne/README.md

-# 3d-image-tsne
+# movie-stills
-3D t-SNE using images.
+Clustering image sequences with t-SNE and k-means, then exporting as .stl for 3D printing.